JulianMcOmie/cabin-audio-webapp/app/designdoc.md

 1. **Application Startup**: EQ profile initialization
    - App loads the previously selected currentProfileId from persistent storage
    - If no previous selection exists (first-time user), a default "Profile 1" profile is created and selected
-   - eqProcessor initializes audio nodes with the selected profile settings
+   - eqProcessor initializes audio nodes with the selected profile settings including volume offset

 2. **Profile Selection**: User selects an EQ profile
    - eqStore updates currentProfileId (becomes the new default/last used profile)
    - eqProcessor applies profile settings to audio chain
+   - Volume offset is applied to maintain consistent perceived loudness
    - Profile selection is persisted for next app launch

 3. **EQ Adjustment**: User adjusts EQ parameters
    - eqStore updates the current profile's band settings
    - eqProcessor subscribes to state change
    - Audio processing updated in real-time
+   - Volume offset can be adjusted to compensate for EQ changes
    - Changes to current profile are saved automatically

 4. **Profile Management**: User explicitly manages profiles